 For the past two decades Rifton has been involved with an outstanding organization devoted to people with profound disabilities.
 MOVE (Mobility Opportunities Via Education)® is an activity-based curriculum designed to teach individuals basic, functional motor skills needed for adult life.
 More recently, MOVE for Adults (Mobility Opportunities Via Experience)® provides a similar program to enable adults with movement disorders and developmental or complex disabilities to participate in activities, explore environments, and make informed choices.

-Treating Movement Disorders & Multiple Disabilities
+Treating Movement Disorders and Multiple Disabilities

 The MOVE program began in the mid 1980’s with the remarkable efforts of Linda Bidabe, a special education teacher working with students in her special education classroom in Bakersfield, CA. Astonishing outcomes with children whom the medical community thought would never walk inspired Linda to establish MOVE as an educational and therapy guide for the special needs school classroom.
 The first edition of the MOVE Curriculum for Children was published in 1991.